Tikvah Scholar-in-Residence Program Application Process

 The ‘J.D. or LL.M.
 Tikvah Scholars’ are NYU School of Law J.D. or LL.M. candidates who are evaluated primarily on the basis of applications to their Program at the Law School and/or performance at the Law School.

 The ‘J.D.
 Graduate Tikvah Scholars’ are Recent J.D.
-Graduates from NYU Law and other leading Law Schools who wish to go into teaching and seek to use their time at the Center to engage in intensive research and writing preparing their ‘portfolio’ for the competitive law teaching market.
+Graduates from NYU Law and other leading Law Schools who wish to go into teaching and seek to use their time at the Center to engage in intensive research and to prepare their ‘portfolio’ for the competitive law teaching market.

 Application Materials: